Paul Horsfall - Bio

 Probabilistic Programming

-My recent work has been on probabilistic programming, a field at the intersection of probability theory, programming languages, and machine learning.
+For several years I worked on probabilistic programming, a field at the intersection of probability theory, programming languages, and machine learning.

 From 2015 to 2018 I worked for Stanford University on the WebPPL project.